kelexel/rstream/README.md

 ---

 * Setup a fully featured Streaming CDN with HTTPLiveStream + RTMP + Transcoding
 * Keep all scripts, configs, media, HLS-stream to to ~rstream
 * Copy required config files in place of required daemons, like  ~rstream/etc/<config_file> would match /usr/local/etc/path/to/<config_file>
 * Add required daemons to system startup
 * Generate daemontools service scripts for crtmpd(/log) and ffmpeg(/log)

 What it is
 ---

-* For me, a week of random r&d including a heavy dose of trial an error, docs ingesting, google resarch
+* For me, a week of random r&d including a heavy dose of trial an error, docs ingesting, google resarch, all possible because of [these people](https://github.com/kelexel/rstream#credits)
 * It uses good old bourne shell - so it just works *out of the box*
 * A set of configuration files and script to simplify deploy a full-feature streaming server CDN capable of transcoding a single FLV (h264) sent over the RTMP protocol, to multiple bitrate for FLASH-style (RTMP) and iOS-style HTTPLiveStreaming (HLS) compatible browsers.